NLnetLabs/krill-manual/source/upgrade.rst

 But most importantly: **We wanted to make the API stable so we can work towards Krill 1.0**

 Here we will list all CLI commands and API calls that were changed between Krill 0.8.2 and this version.

-Commands which are not listed here can be assumed to be unchanged.
+..
+Warning:: This document is a work in progress, it is incomplete.
+We are in the process of
+     updating it and you can expect this to be completed before 23 April 18:00 CET.

 krillc parents update
 ^^^^^^^^^^^^^^^^^^^^^